jasonmccauley/CerebralTalk/README.md

 ```
 conda install --file requirements.txt
 ```
-3. If on MacOS, in line 19 of App.py change "shell=True" to "shell=False"
-4. While in eeg-vis, run App.py.
-Open App.py and run it with code runner VS code extension
+Lastly run App.py

-App.py executes "npm run build" and serves the React build.
+App.py serves the React build.
 Serving the React build this way eliminates the need for a separate server for Flask and React as well as not triggering the browser CORS policy.